 Google is committed to a mobile-first mentality, so it is no surprise that they perfectly integrated this feature in with search.

 Currently, this is only shown on the Google Maps App.
-Posts are not currently visible on Google Maps on a desktop, though this may change in the near future.
+Posts are not presently visible on Google Maps on a desktop, though this may change soon.

 Here are a couple of points to keep in mind regarding Google My Business posts: